joselinosantos/search-system/README.md

 # Python Webcrowler
-Developerd with Python, Django and saved data in MySQL
+Developed in Python, Django and saved data in MySQL

 ## 1. Instale todos os software necessários:
 No Linux